kimsh02/awns-rpi5/README.md

   managed through `CMakeLists.txt`.

 - Script `concorde-macos-arm.sh` installs Concorde/Linkern binary on a Silicon
-  chip MacOS machine for local development.
+  chip MacOS machine for local development on a Mac.